George Lucas — Chair

 Ms Bryson is the CEO of the Mountain Training Trust, an educational charity that manages Plas y Brenin, Sport England's national mountain centre in Snowdonia.
 She is also on the board of the UK Outdoor Industries Association and is a Trustee of Sports Coach UK.
 Ms Bryson was previously Strategic Lead at Sport England, with involvement in strategy development and social inclusion pilots.
 She brings a range of governance and board level experience to the body, with membership of a range of boards over a 15 year period

-Mr Petticrew is a Project Manager for the Strategic Investment Board NI, where he is currently providing project management support to the NI Executive’s Social Investment Fund, advising organisations on the establishment of appropriate governance structures, public procurement and successful project delivery.
+Mr Petticrew works for Deloitte UK, where he specialises in Programme and Project Management for major transformation programmes with Clients across the UK and Globally.
 He has over 10 years’ experience working in sport, with previous roles in the community and voluntary sector as well as private sector.
 He has delivered major projects for Ulster Rugby and is a prominent Committee Member of his local basketball club.
-Mr. Petticrew brings experience in equality & social inclusion, strategic planning and knowledge of the sector to Sport NI.
+Mr. Petticrew brings experience in Programme/Project Management, equality and social inclusion, strategic planning and knowledge of the sector to Sport NI.

 Mrs Weir was the previous Northern Ireland manager for a Sector Skills Council (SkillsActive) where she was responsible for supporting the development of the active leisure workforce including overseeing the delivery of government project funding.
 She was an employee of the former Health Promotion Agency where she managed a number of schemes to help socially excluded individuals experience the benefits of regular physical activity.
 Mrs Weir also brings financial management, leadership skills and strategic development experience to Sport NI.

 Richard Bullick has been appointed to the Board of Sport Northern Ireland for the 4-year period from 1 April 2014 to 31 March 2018.